Chapter 8 Statistical inference

 We can put those possibilities into a table, and make an assessment of what we might conclude from a given data set:

-Win rate Many games Few games
+Observed win rate Many games Just a few games

 That is, we can make a fairly confident conclusion if we have a lot of evidence, and our conclusion depends on what the evidence shows.
 But if we do not have a lot of evidence, we cannot make a confident conclusion either way.